Piotr Reiss: International career

 Reiss featured for the Poland national team.
 Reiss' debut for Poland took place on 10 November 1998 in an away game against Slovakia, scoring the opening goal.
 In total, he earned four caps and one goal.

 Post-playing career

-After retiring from football, he became a youth coach, establishing a youth football academy called Akademia Reissa, which trains hundreds of children and co-operates with Lech's youth system.
+After retiring from football, he became a youth coach, establishing a youth football academy called Akademia Reissa, which trains hundreds of children and co-operated with Lech's youth system.